rust-lang/reference/src/expressions.md

 following operators can be overloaded using traits in `std::ops` or `std::cmp`.
 Note that the traits in `std::cmp` are used more generally to show how a type may be compared and will likely be assumed to define actual comparisons by functions that use these traits as bounds.
+All traits here also exist in `core` with the same names.

 ### Overflow